supertree-toolkit/stk/doc/tutorial.rst

 In the GUI use :menuselection:`STK Function --> Sub taxa` and then :menuselection:`Import subs` to import the subs file.
-Then click :menuselection:`Sub taxa`.
+Then click :menuselection:`Substitute Taxa`.
 Give the filename :file:`Anomura_subbed.phyml` and click save.
 This will give you a warning message.
 This is fine, so click OK (we want to put in new taxa).
 You'll get confirmation the substitutions have been successfully carried out and saved to a new file.
 Now save the currently open file